physicodes/cgol/README.md

 ## Future Work

 * Write more comprehensive tests and add benchmarks
-* Introduce multithreading to improve speed of simulations
 * More analysis on results
   * Explore what happens for starting fractions between 1/10 and 2/10
   * Using visualisation function, try to identify a difference in